Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), Solution-focused

 I use a strengths-based, collaborative approach in my work with clients.
 I believe in the human potential for healing, growth, and change.
 I explore with clients their life experiences and cultural influences as part of identifying areas of strength, as well as building awareness for how these factors may have contributed to challenges in the way they view themselves, their relationships, and the world.
-I like to help clients identify their successes, interests & talents, and aspects of their lives that are working well as way to include these in their process for change.
+I like to help clients identify their successes, interests & talents, and aspects of their lives that are working well to include these in their process for change.

 MS - Marriage, Family, and Child Counseling, San Francisco State University